We found 5 immunologists who accept Humana Gold near Gurnee, IL.

-Dr. Parthiv Shah practices allergy & immunology in Gurnee, IL, Libertyville, IL, and Grayslake, IL.
-Dr. Shah has indicated that his clinical interests include sinusitis (sinus infection), hay fever (allergic rhinitis), and asthma.
-His professional affiliations include Ann & Robert H. Lurie Children's Hospital of Chicago, Northwestern Medicine, and Vista Health System.
-He attended medical school at the University of Illinois College of Medicine at Chicago.
-He completed his residency training at the University Hospitals, Cleveland and Northwestern Memorial Hospital.
-He honors several insurance carriers, including Blue Cross/Blue Shield, Coventry, and Aetna.
-Dr. Shah has an open panel.
+Dr. Parthiv Shah's area of specialization is allergy & immunology.
+Clinical interests for Dr. Shah include sinusitis (sinus infection), hay fever (allergic rhinitis), and asthma.
+Dr. Shah is professionally affiliated with Ann & Robert H. Lurie Children's Hospital of Chicago, Northwestern Medicine, and Vista Health System.
+He accepts Blue Cross/Blue Shield, Coventry, and Aetna, as well as other insurance carriers.
+He welcomes new patients.
+After attending the University of Illinois College of Medicine at Chicago for medical school, Dr. Shah completed his residency training at the University Hospitals, Cleveland and Northwestern Memorial Hospital.

 Clinical interests: Drug Allergy, Eczema, Atopic Dermatitis, Food Allergy, Sinusitis, Hay Fever, Asthma

-Dr. Alekh Gupta is a specialist in allergy & immunology.
-He is affiliated with Northwestern Medicine.
-Dr. Gupta obtained his medical school training at the University of Tennessee Health Science Center College of Medicine and performed his residency at a hospital affiliated with the University of Louisville.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Gupta takes.
-He has a closed panel.
+Dr. Alekh Gupta's area of specialization is allergy & immunology.
+He graduated from the University of Tennessee Health Science Center College of Medicine.
+Dr. Gupta trained at a hospital affiliated with the University of Louisville for his residency.
+He takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Gupta is professionally affiliated with Northwestern Medicine.
+He welcomes new patients.

 Conditions / Treatments